-These tarts are the perfect summer supper.
-Make them tonight or get ready to serve over the weekend to friends with a glass of chilled pinot grigio.
+These tarts are the perfect easy supper.
+Make them tonight or get ready to serve over the weekend to friends with a glass of chilled wine.

 Theresa Storey’s tomato and goat’s cheese tarts

-We have these tarts quite often in the summer, when I’m harvesting gazillions of deliciously sweet cherry tomatoes from the greenhouse.
+We have these tarts quite often in our house, especially during the summer when I’m harvesting gazillions of deliciously sweet cherry tomatoes from the greenhouse.
 I usually buy puff pastry, as it’s almost as good as homemade and because I seldom have the time or inclination to make it from scratch.
 (Bought puff pastry comes in lots of different sizes, so adjust the recipe to suit.)
 I use a green basil pesto, but you can try it with smoked sundried tomato pesto or any kind of pesto you have.
 If I have pine nuts in the house, they finish the dish perfectly.

 Makes 9 tarts

-If you don’t like goat’s cheese, you can substitute mozzarella or even cheddar.
+Variations: If you don’t like goat’s cheese, you can substitute mozzarella or cheddar.